Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Automorphisms of affine toric varieties

 \begin{remark} Given a one-parameter subgroup $R\subseteq\TT$ and a point $x\in X\setminus X^R$, the orbit closure $\overline{R.x}$ coincides with an $H_e$-orbit if and only if $\overline{R.x}$ is covered by a pair of $H_e$-connected $\TT$-orbits.
-For instance, for $X=\AA^2$ with the standard torus action and $R\subseteq\TT$ being the subgroup of scalar matrices, the latter condition holds only for the points $x\ne 0$ on one of the coordinate axis, which are $\TT$-orbits as well. \end{remark}
+For instance, for $X=\AA^2$ with the standard 2-dimensional torus action and $R\subseteq\TT$ being the subgroup of scalar matrices, the latter condition holds only for the points $x\ne 0$ on one of the coordinate axes. \end{remark}